-Substituting a player can occur only in a team event and either following the determination of an accepted withdrawal of a player or at any time requested by the Team Captain (up to one substitution per board and 50% substitutions per team not counting the deaths of players).
-If a player in a team event has an accepted withdrawal (such as death), the Team Captain is to be instructed by the TD to find a substitute player within 2 months.
+Substituting a player can occur only in a team event and either following the determination of an accepted withdrawal of a player or at any time requested by the Team Captain (up to one substitution per board and 50% substitutions per team not counting the deaths of players) except after an unaccepted withdrawal.
+If a player in a team event has an accepted withdrawal (such as death), the Team Captain is to be instructed by the TD to find a substitute (or replacement) player within 2 months.
+The substitute (or replacement) player must continue the games of his/her predecessor (although the games finished by the substitute are rated according to Rule 18 of the rating rules).

 At the time the Team Captain is so instructed, the TD should also inform the Team Captain whether or not the substitute player can become a replacement player.
-(Replacement players must still continue the games of their predecessors, but they play the games for both their own ratings and their own potential for title norms.)
-It will be allowed for the substitute player to become a replacement player if the following is true: the withdrawn player (a) had completed no games in the event and (b) the average number of moves played across all of the withdrawn player's games is less than 10.
-(See section 6.3.1 for further details.)
+(Replacement players must continue the games of their predecessors, but play the games both for their own ratings and their own potential for title norms.)
+It will be allowed for the substitute player to become a replacement player if the following is true: the withdrawn player (a) had completed no games in the event (and has no pending claims) and (b) the average number of moves played across all of the withdrawn player's games is less than 10.
+(See sections 6.3.1 and 6.4 for further details.)
+If a substitute player is found within the 2 months, that player will substitute for the withdrawn player by taking over all of his/her games as they existed at the time the reason occurred for the accepted withdrawal (for example, the player's death) with a possible adjustment (by the TD) of the players' clocks to account for the time it took to determine the appropriateness of the predecessor's withdrawal.
+(See Sections 5.1 and 5.2 in regards to resetting clocks.)